NMT MANAGEMENT INC

 Social Security is an important part of every employee’s retirement benefit.
-Massage Revolution pays a matching contribution to each employee’s Social Security taxes.
+NMT Management Inc. pays a matching contribution to each employee’s Social Security taxes.

-You are protected by the Company’s workers’ compensation insurance policy while employed by Massage Revolution, at no cost to you.
+You are protected by the Company’s workers’ compensation insurance policy while employed by NMT Management Inc., at no cost to you.
 The policy covers you in case of a work-related injury or illness.

 Names and Addresses

-Massage Revolution is required by law to keep current all employees names and addresses.
-Employees are responsible for notifying the Company in the event of a name or address change.
+NMT Management Inc. is required by law to keep current all employees’ names and addresses. employees are responsible for notifying the Company in the event of a name or address change.

-Suggestions for improving Massage Revolution are always welcome.
+Suggestions for improving NMT Management Inc. are always welcome.
 At some time, you may have a complaint, suggestion, or question about your job, your working conditions, or the treatment you are receiving.
 Your good-faith complaints, questions, and suggestions also are of concern to the Company.
 We ask you to first discuss your concerns with your supervisor, following these steps: